-Fellows may be liable to repay the cost of the fellowship for early withdrawal or failing to complete both two weeks in the U.S. and Egypt.
-Fellows must commit to the full two weeks in both countries, or will be personally responsible for the cost of the program.
+Fellows may be liable to repay the cost of the fellowship for early withdrawal or failing to complete minimum 10 days in the U.S. and Egypt.
+Fellows must commit to the full period in both countries, or will be personally responsible for the cost of the program.